-The weather is getting nicer, Memorial Day is on the horizon, and summer is right around the corner.
-Which means it’s time to fire up the grill!
+Memorial Day and the 4th of July are well behind us, and Labor Day is somehow already on the horizon, which means it’s time to fire up the grill again (maybe even for the last time this summer).
 What’s that you say?
 You’re not quite sure how to grill?
-Don’t worry, I’ll help you out with BBQ tips for this summer and beyond.
+Don’t worry, I’ll help you out with BBQ tips for the remainder of this summer and beyond.

 Before I proceed, I want to provide a bit of a disclaimer.
 Grilling, like all cooking, can be dangerous if you’re not comfortable with what you’re doing.
 When in doubt, consult your grill’s manual and always heed any safety warnings.
 While I can provide general advice based on my own grilling experience, I cannot speak to your particular equipment.
 Please be careful, and exercise caution when using a grill.